sigma/mocker.el/README.markdown

 The `:min-occur` and `:max-occur` options allow to tune that.
 By default, they are both set to 1, so that exactly 1 call is expected.
 As a special case, setting `:max-occur` to nil will accept any number of calls.
+An `:occur` shorthand is also provided, to expect an exact number of calls.

 ```lisp
 (mocker-let ((foo (x)